egressif.

 A privacy model built for diligence

-We never access or store message bodies or mailbox contents.
+We never read message content and do not store message bodies for delivery.
 Operational access stops at configuration, delivery metadata, and status.
-SOC 2-aligned practices, encryption in transit and at rest where applicable, least-privilege access, MFA, and a 72-hour incident notification commitment.
+Our infrastructure runs in SOC 2-certified datacenters in the US, and we apply SOC 2 principles: encryption in transit and at rest where applicable, least-privilege access, MFA, and a 72-hour incident notification commitment.

 Access control with attribution